• Skip to primary navigation

 Make pineapple boats

-• Lay pineapple on its side and cut fruit in half with a large chef's knife.
+• Lay one 3 pound pineapple on its side and cut fruit in half with a large chef's knife.
 Stop at the leafy portion.
 Then with pineapple still on its side, position the knife at the bottom end.
 Slide the knife up to the leafy portion and slice through the leaves using a rocking motion.

 • Remove pineapple core by cutting a strip down the center.
 Angle knife to a v shape so the cut is narrow near the bottom rind.